-Allspice is a type of spice that is grown only in the Western hemisphere mostly in the Caribbean, Mexico and Central America.
-Owing to its name, many people tend to believe that allspice is a combination of different spices.
-However, the truth is that it is the dried unripe berry of the Pimento berry.
+Allspice, otherwise known as pimento, is a type of spice that is grown only in the Western hemisphere, mostly in the Caribbean, Mexico and Central America.
+It is an important ingredient in Caribbean, Latin American, and Middle Eastern dishes, used to flavour everything from savoury dishes to desserts and beverages.
+Because of its name, many people tend to believe that allspice is a combination of different spices.
+However allspice is simply the dried, unripe berry of the pimento tree.

 While allspice is not a unique blend of different spices, it was originally thought to be as such.
 The spice was discovered by Christopher Colombus on his voyage to the New World, and named by Dr. Diego Chanca.
 The spice was thought to taste like a combination of cinnamon, nutmeg, pepper, and clove.
 Thus the name ‘allspice’ was born to capture the flavour of this unique fruit.

 The dried allspice berry is often mistaken for peppercorn due to their extremely similar appearance.
 However, allspice is larger than peppercorns and has a smoother surface.
 Because of its other name, pimento, allspice is also often confused with pimiento, a Spanish chilli pepper known for its red colour and heart-shaped form.

 Where does allspice come from?